bbchung/clighter8/README.md

 #### ClRename()

-* An experimental function to do rename-refactor.
+* It's the experimental function to do rename-refactor.
-* Only do renaming in opened buffers.
+* The search scope is the list of Vim buffers.
 * There is no one-step undo function.

 For convenience, you can add the key mapping in your vimrc: